Qrofeus/sorting-algorithms/README.md

 # Sorting Algorithms

 Python implementations for widely known sorting algorithms.
-Open the Table of Contents (top-left) for complete list.\
+Open the Table-of-Contents (top-left) for complete list of algorithms implemented.\
 I am implementing the sorting algorithms as a part of re-learning and creating a modular source available for future usages.

 ## Timing the Sorting algorithms